cyberelf/web-reader/README.md

 ## Usage

-1. Click the "Ask AI" button on any webpage to open the sidebar
+1. Toggle the sidebar using the keyboard shortcut `Alt+Shift+K` (Windows/Linux) or `Option+Shift+K` (macOS), or by clicking the "Ask AI" button on any webpage.
 2. Choose your context mode:
    - Full Page: Ask about the entire page content
-   - Selection: Ask about selected text
+   - Selection: Ask about selected text or selected page elements
    - Screenshot/Image: Take a screenshot or drop an image to analyze
-   - YouTube: Extract and analyze video subtitles (on YouTube pages)
+   - YouTube/Bilibili: Extract and analyze video subtitles (on YouTube and Bilibili pages)
 3. Type your question and press Enter or click "Ask Question"
 4. View the AI's response in real-time